List of Scream (film series) characters: Richie Kirsch

-Richard Bailey, professionally known as Richie Kirsch, is introduced in Scream (2022) as Sam Carpenter's boyfriend and coworker of six months at a bowling alley in Modesto, California.
+Richard "Richie" Kirsch is introduced in Scream (2022) as Sam Carpenter's boyfriend and coworker of six months at a bowling alley in Modesto, California.
 When she learns her sister Tara was attacked and hospitalized, he goes with her to Woodsboro for emotional support.
 After Sam is attacked in the hospital by Ghostface, he overhears her tell Tara she (Sam) is Billy Loomis' illegitimate daughter, but decides to stay with her.
 He goes with her to seek out Dewey Riley, who warns her that, as her boyfriend, he's high on the list of suspects.
 He's also there when she speaks to Tara's friends.
 He later finds Tara being attacked by Ghostface and is mildly injured.
 Sam and Dewey arrive and, while Richie and the girls escape, Dewey is killed.
 Afterwards, they meet Sidney and, despite her warnings, decide to leave.
 On the way out, Tara realizes she lost her inhaler and Sam convinces Richie to go to Amber's house to get her spare.
 When they learn Ghostface is there, Sam is suspicious of Richie, though he warns her it could be Tara.
 After Sidney arrives, she and Sam subdue Ghostface, only for Richie to stab Sam, revealing himself as a killer, the other being Amber.
 They take them and the wounded Gale captive and reveal their plan: to make a real life reboot of "Stab" with Sam, as Billy's daughter, framed as the killer.
 Richie also stole Tara's inhaler so they would fall into his trap.
 However, they learn Tara is free (Richie's attempt to sow distrust in Sam failed), distracting them long enough for Sidney and Gale to deal with Amber while Sam fights Richie.
-She ultimately gets a knife and stabs him many times with it before slitting his throat.
-She then empties a gun taken from Gale into his corpse to be sure he is dead.
-In Scream VI, Richie is seen again in footage of his Stab fan film saved by his father Wayne and siblings Quinn and Ethan, who collectively elect to avenge his death as Ghostface, to which Sam taunts them over most of Richie's "victims" having survived their wounds, with the majority to have died having been killed by Amber.
+She ultimately gets a knife and stabs him many times with it, and as a wounded and now-frightened Richie cowardly pleads for his life and asks about "his ending", Sam gives him his "ending" by slitting his throat, and then empties a gun taken from Gale into his corpse to be sure he is dead.

+In Scream VI, he is seen again in footage of his Stab fan film saved by his father Wayne and siblings Quinn and Ethan, who collectively elect to avenge his death as Ghostface, to which Sam taunts them over most of Richie's "victims" having survived their wounds, with the majority to have died having been killed by Amber, and for Richie having exposed himself to be a helpless coward before she killed him.